Need Computer Help? Got Questions?

 SMTP (Outgoing Mail Server)

-SMTP Server ms10.mynex.net
+SMTP Server mail.mynex.net

 Port 587

-Security Type none
+Security Type TLS

 7. Select Require sign-in and make sure your Username (your full email address) and Password are correct.
 Tap Next.